-Concentration of Credit Risk - The Authority utilizes the City's investment policy to determine the amount that may be invested in any one issuer.
-While the City may choose to maintain one-hundred percent of its investment portfolio in U.S. Treasury bills, notes and bonds, at no time will the portfolio be composed of more than seventy percent of related federal agencies.
-At June 30, 2014, the City's investments in Federal Farm Credit Bank, Federal Home Loan Bank, Federal Home Loan Mortgage Corporation and Federal National Mortgage Association constituted approximately 19%, 18%, 19%, and 18%, respectively of its total pooled investment portfolio.
-At June 30, 2013, the City's investments in Federal Farm Credit Bank, Federal National Mortgage Association constituted approximately 18%, 22%, 19%, and 22%, respectively of its total pooled investment portfolio.
+Concentration of Credit Risk - While the City may choose to maintain one-hundred percent of its investment portfolio in U.S. Treasury bills, notes and bonds, at no time will the portfolio be composed of more than seventy percent of related federal agencies.
+At June 30, 2015, the City's investments in Federal Farm Credit Bank, Federal Home Loan Bank, Federal Home Loan Mortgage Corporation and Federal National Mortgage Association constituted approximately 19%, 18%, 17%, and 15%, respectively of its total pooled investment portfolio.
+At June 30, 2014, the City's investments in Federal Farm Credit Bank, Federal Home Loan Bank, Federal Home Loan Mortgage Corporation and Federal National Mortgage Association constituted approximately 19%, 18%, 17%, and 15%, respectively of its total pooled investment portfolio.
+At June 30, 2014, the City's investments in Federal National Mortgage Association constituted approximately 19%, 18%, 19%, and 18%, respectively of its total pooled investment portfolio.